efwright/llvm-project/openmp/docs/design/Runtimes.rst

 HSA wait state within the AMDGPU plugin.
 For the duration of this value the HSA runtime may busy wait.
 This can reduce overall latency.
 The default value is ``2000000``.

+LIBOMPTARGET_FORCE_SYNCHRONIZE
+""""""""""""""""""""""""""""""

+This environment variable causes the NextGen plugin to synchronize immediately after a kernel is launched or after a data transfer, instead of the default behavior.
+Doing so aims to make identifying the source of code crashes easier.
+The default value is ``false``.

 .. _remote_offloading_plugin: